syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 'IEntity is the basic unit in DocIO DOM.

-'Accessess the body items (should be either paragraph or table) as IEntity
+'Accesses the body items (should be either paragraph or table) as IEntity

 Dim bodyItemEntity As IEntity = textBody.ChildEntities(i)